-The harnesses and schematics on the following pages are for reference and to be used by Boston Whaler service technicians.
+Boston Whaler adheres to electrical wiring requirements that meet ABYC E-11 standards.
+The schematics on the following pages are for reference and use by Boston Whaler service technicians.
 Boston Whaler reserves the right to change or update the electrical system on any model at any time without notice.
 In addition, Boston Whaler is not obligated to make any updates to units built prior to a change.
+Contact Boston Whaler customer service for current electrical schematics.